Fijian-born Melbourne Storm winger Suliasi Vunivalu has vowed to serve the final year of his National Rugby League (NRL) deal with the club.

 Vunivalu was involved in the Auckland Blues system when he moved to New Zealand at 16 years of age before Melbourne swooped in two years later.

 And he has been a revelation for the club since making his debut in 2016, scoring 73 tries in 95 games for the club along with winning a premiership.

 His rapid rise culminated in him being nominated for the Golden Boot award the following year, which was later won by Storm teammate Cameron Smith.

 Pressed on whether he had met with Rugby Australia or had a desire to return to the 15-a-side game, Vunivalu said: “Like I said, I still have one more year at the Storm.

 “What happens next year, I’ll make a call then.”

 When approached yesterday Bati head coach Brandon Costin said that Vunivalu is not switching to rugby union.

-He further indicated that Vunivalu has not shown any interest for rugby union after rumours and speculations went viral on social media.
+He further indicated that Vunivalu has not shown any interest in rugby union after rumors and speculations went viral on social media.